|Value||Eligibility||Open date||Close date|

 II. area of study and/or research proposal,

 b.
-Preference will be given to students who can demonstrate financial hardship or disadvantage, including but not limited to:
+Preference will be given to students who can demonstrate financial hardship based on one of the following:

 II. low socio-economic status,